Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 GITHUB-EMBED https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/features/counter-use-selector/CounterUseSelector.js javascript 1-14,60 GITHUB-EMBED

-When writing tests for the component using hooks, because we can't separate out the "inner" component as easily we are _nudged_ towards writing tests that are connected to the redux store.
+When writing tests for the component using hooks, because we can't separate the "inner" component as easily we are _nudged_ towards writing tests that are connected to the redux store.

 GITHUB-EMBED https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/features/counter-use-selector/CounterUseSelector.test.js javascript 1-13 GITHUB-EMBED